yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Now, while Linux had few issues with the new system, Flatpak being its usual annoying self, Windows has some special needs.
 There are two important things to keep in mind:

-- Right now, users need to run at least a 2019 version of Windows 10, with 1809 no longer being compatible.
-For LTSC users, this means only the newest 2021 release will work.
-We are working to remove this limitation in the near future.
+- When the changes got released, users needed to run at least a 2019 version of Windows 10, with 1809 no longer being compatible.
+For LTSC users, this meant only the newest 2021 release would work.
+We later {{< gh-hovercard "11030" "implemented a solution" >}} for this.
+If you're running Windows LTSC 1809, or for some reason blocked Windows Update on a regular Windows version, remember to update to the latest yuzu version.
 - You need the latest Visual C++ 2022 redistributable.
 Get it from this link: https://aka.ms/vs/17/release/vc_redist.x64.exe

 Don’t forget to set your clock correctly!